 Where are Remake Learning Days events located?

 I recommend visiting their events page here to see if there are any specific events in your local area!
 There are events all over the USA!
 There are 130 events alone near us in the Chicagoland area!
 Some of these events include things like Understanding Water Quality, Family Math Night, Family STEAM Day, Puzzle Club, Graphic Design, Knitting, 3D Modeling and MORE!
 These events are made possible by national partnerships with companies like Carnegie Corporation of New York, and presenting sponsors, The Grable Foundation and Schmidt Futures, PBS and Digital Promise.
-Below are some of the event timeframes and regions:

 You can search events by date/time, location, learning theme, age group (pre-K through high school) and more.